AUDITIONS FOR

 Singing

-A short piece to sing (16 bars, 30-45 seconds) preferably from a musical but NOT from Cinderella, please!
+A short piece to sing (16 bars, 30-45 seconds) preferably from a musical.
 Or, be prepared to sing a short piece of the choosing of the music director.

 This can be sung acapella or with piano accompaniment.
 If utilizing the piano accompaniment, please bring the sheet music with you.